-Electronic procurement is a relatively new technology that has rapidly gained ground, from corporate AP departments to Washington, DC to mandates in Europe.
-While paperless business processes have proven to be more accurate and efficient, e-procurement is also an excellent way for your company to go green and save green at the same time.
+Procure-to-Pay automation is a technology that has rapidly gained ground, from corporate AP departments to Washington, DC to mandates in Europe.
+While paperless business processes have proven to be more accurate and efficient, automation of invoice, purchasing and procurement is also an excellent way for your company to go green and save green at the same time.

 American businesses send out an estimated 6.64 billion invoices to other businesses every year.
 They also send out an additional 42 billion bills to consumers.
 To meet that demand, it takes a lot of trees and creates a lot of landfills, as Americans waste enough paper each year to make up approximately 1 billion trees.
 Less wasted paper, less wasted ink, and money saved on postage and transportation costs have led even the federal government to begin its own e-procurement initiative as a means to cut spending.